wp-plugins/opensearchserver-search/readme.txt

    6. Create index by clicking on "(Re-)Create the index".
    7. Content from WordPress can be pushed to newly created index by clicking "Synchronize / Re-index".

+Here is a video showing installation of a previous version of this plugin:

 [youtube http://www.youtube.com/watch?v=_hnUMBLH-aw]

 == Frequently Asked Questions ==